tomuench/icwe2024_tutorial/readme.md

 For more details, including the full tutorial content and additional resources, visit the official tutorial page: [Design and Implementation of a Progressive Web Application from Scratch](https://tomuench.github.io/icwe2024_web_comps_tutorial/)

+This tutorial series is part of the 24th International Conference on Web Engineering (ICWE 2024).
+For more information about the conference and other related sessions, visit the official ICWE 2024 website.

 ---

 Each session builds upon the previous one, gradually guiding you through the entire process of developing a PWA from scratch.
 By the end of this tutorial, you will have the knowledge and skills to create your own Progressive Web Applications using modern web development techniques.